frederic-perez/AmE-dictionary/data/dictionary.md

 __grandiose__
 __grandstand__ _n_ :five::hammer: (grandstands) _Have a free seat in the grandstand in the Olympic Stadium._ _He found rats in his grandstand._
 __granola__ _n_
+__graph paper__ _n_ :dart: Paper ruled usually into small squares of equal size for use in drawing charts, graphs, or diagrams.
 __graphic sexuality__ _?_ (for movie ratings)
 __grapple<sup>1</sup>__ _v_ :dart::nine::m: (grapples, grappled, grappling) __1__ Engage in a close fight or struggle without weapons; wrestle. _Passers-by grappled with the man after the knife attack._ _Syn_ wrestle, struggle, tussle __2__ Seize hold of (someone). _He grappled the young man around the throat._ _Syn_ seize, grab __3__ Struggle to deal with or overcome (a difficulty or challenge). _Other towns are still grappling with the problem._ _Syn_ tackle, confront
 __grapple<sup>2</sup>__ _n_ _A thin cord hooked to a grapple._